MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

     The <code>mfpdev app register</code> CLI command first connects to the MobileFirst Server to register the application, followed by generating the <code>mfpclient.plist</code> file at the root of the Xcode project, and adding to it the metadata that identifies the MobileFirst Server.

     > <b>Tip:</b> The application registration can also be performed from the MobileFirst Operations Console:
         1. Open your browser of choice and load the MobileFirst Operations Console using the address <code>http://localhost:9080/mfpconsole/</code>.
-You can also open the console from **Terminal** using the CLI command <code>mfpdev server console</code>.
+You can also open the console from the **Command-line** using the CLI command <code>mfpdev server console</code>.
         2. Click on the "Create new" button next to "Applications" to create a new application and follow the on-screen instructions.
         3. After successfully registering your application you can optionally download a "skeleton" Xcode project pre-bundled with the MobileFirst Native SDK.